OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 If you want to make changes to the build task that might not be appropriate for everyone, you can download and manually install the build task yourself.
 See [Manually install the Build Task (not recommended)](manually-install-the-build-task.md) for details.
 :::

-## Use Your Own Version of Octo
+## Use your own version of Octo

 You can bring your own version of the Octopus CLI and avoid the use of installer tasks or accessing the Internet by [registering octo as a capability](/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md).

-## Add a Connection to Octopus Deploy
+## Add a connection to Octopus Deploy

 In Azure DevOps, click the **Project Settings** cog at the bottom-left of the project screen, then click **Service connections** under **Pipelines**.